LucaSain/Engineering-in-Foreign-Languages/DSA/Course 1.md

 	double re;
 	double im;
 	//code further
+private:
+	//more stuff
+//constructor
+	thing(){
+	// constructive code here
 	}
+//destructor
+	tilde_thing(){
+	// desctructive code here
+	}
+}
 ```

-Stuff in structs is public bydefult
+Stuff in structs is public by default
-Stuff in classes is private
+Stuff in classes is private by default